Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Tropical balancing condition and broken line types

 \begin{remark} The given definition of tropical balancing is different than the version given in \cite{scatt}, but coincides when our target of interest satisfies Assumption $1.1$ of \cite{scatt}.
 To see the utility of this slight generalization of tropical balancing, note that given $\sigma \in \Sigma(X)^{max} \setminus \mathscr{P}^{max}$ which contains a codimension $1$ face $\gamma \in \mathscr{P}^{[n-1]}$, then the image of $\sigma$ under the map of cone complexes $\Sigma(X) \rightarrow \Sigma(X_{good})$ is contained in $\gamma$.
 Thus, given a balanced tropical type $\tau$ and $v \in V(G_{\tau})$ with $\pmb\sigma(v) \in \mathscr{P}^{[n-1]}$ contained in two good zero dimensional strata $\gamma,\gamma'$, and $e \in E(G_{\tau})$ with $v \in e$ and $\pmb\sigma(e) = \gamma$, then tropical balancing forces there to be another edge or leg $e'$ containing $v$ with $\pmb\sigma(e')= \gamma'$.

 \end{remark}

 The notion of balancing is important due to the following lemma:

 \begin{lemma}[\cite{scatt} Lemma $2.1$] Let $C^\circ/W \rightarrow X$ be a stable punctured log map, with $W = (Q \rightarrow Spec \text{ }\kk)$ a geometric log point.
-For $s \in Int(Q^{\vee}_{\mathbb{R}})$, let $h_s: G \rightarrow \Sigma(X_{good})$ be the corresponding tropical map.
+For $s \in int(Q^{\vee}_{\mathbb{R}})$, let $h_s: G \rightarrow \Sigma(X_{good})$ be the corresponding tropical map.
 If $v \in V(G)$ satisfies $h_t(v) \in B_0$, then $h_s$ satisfies the tropical balancing condition at $v$. \end{lemma}

-If $(X,D)$ satisfies Assumption $1.1$ of \cite{scatt}, then this is precisely Lemma $2.1$ of \cite{scatt}.
-If not, the same argument applied to the induced morphism $C^\circ/W \rightarrow X_{good}$ applies to show the resulting tropical type is balanced in the above looser sense.
+If $(X,D)$ satisfies Assumption $1.1$ of \cite{scatt}, then this is Lemma $2.1$ of \cite{scatt}.
+If not, then we assume $U$ contains a dense torus instead, hence Lemma \ref{1strat} applies.
+Using this input, the same argument applied to the induced morphism $C^\circ/W \rightarrow X_{good}$ applies to show the resulting tropical type is balanced in the above looser sense.
 We now introduce the following tropical types: